tgnemecek/core-website/src/collections/events/2022-09-28-supercharge-your-life-and-work.md

 ---
 template: events
 id: amfEu9FywjKLZG2gYf1rOONWk3CAoJJDmUPZF4QCSZGdEAQ6Wnpm9vTnGH/DSdH4
-title: Supercharge Your Life, Work & Relationships
+title: Supercharge Your Life, Work, & Relationships
 subtitle: "Get Unstuck!
-Get Energized!
+Be Energized!
 Become the Leader of Your Life "
 description: >-
   T﻿his is an ongoing program where you will join like-minded people to blast through barriers and create the life, work, and relationships you want.
 We